julox/Numo/README.md

 ## Broadcasting

-There are times when you might want to carry out an operation between an matrix and a single number (also called  _an operation between a vector and a scalar_).
+There are times when you might want to carry out an operation between a matrix and a single number (also called  _an operation between a vector and a scalar_).
 For example, your matrix (we’ll call it “data”) might contain information about distance in miles but you want to convert the information to kilometers.
 You can perform this operation with:

 	  declare
 	    data   t_matrix;